i4Ds/Karabo-Pipeline/doc/src/installation_user.md

 conda clean --all -y
 ```

-Karabo releases older than `v0.15.0` are deprecated and therefore we can't guarantee a successful installation.
+Karabo releases older than `v0.15.0` are deprecated and therefore we don't guarantee a successful installation.
 They don't follow the above depicted label convention for `conda install`.

 ## Update to the current Karabo version
 A Karabo installation can be updated the following way: